VA Certificate of Eligibility

 Reading Your COE: Entitlement and Funding Fee Exemption

-What Entitlement Means
+What Entitlement Means on Your COE

 “We see veterans miss the funding fee exemption more often than people might expect.
 A borrower with a 10% or higher disability rating doesn’t owe that fee at all.
 On a $400,000 loan, that’s over $8,000 that shouldn’t be on the closing disclosure.
 It’s worth a five-minute conversation to make sure the COE reflects the right status before you get to the table.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

 VA COE and Refinancing

-Whether you need a COE for a refinance depends on the type of refinance you're doing.
-For a cash-out refinance, yes, the lender will need your COE.
-You're essentially starting a new VA loan, so the eligibility check applies again.
+Whether you need a COE for a refinance depends on the type of refinance you’re doing.

-For an Interest Rate Reduction Refinance Loan (IRRRL), you generally do not need a new COE.
+For a cash-out refinance, the lender will need your COE.
+You’re starting a new VA loan, so the eligibility check runs again.
+For an Interest Rate Reduction Refinance Loan (IRRRL), you generally don’t need a new COE.
 The IRRRL is a streamlined program for veterans who already have a VA loan and want to lower their rate.
-Because the VA loan is already in place, your eligibility was already verified.
-Your lender can confirm whether this applies to your specific situation.
-If you're weighing a refinance, it's worth reviewing your full range of options on our VA loans page to understand how the IRRRL compares to a cash-out refi.
+Because the original VA loan already established eligibility, the lender typically doesn’t need to re-verify it.
+Your lender can confirm which situation applies to your specific loan.
+If you’re weighing your options, it helps to review the full range on the mortgage refinance page to understand how an IRRRL compares to a cash-out refi before you decide.

 Common Mistakes to Avoid